COGS18/COGS18.github.io/_build/materials/Exam-Prep/Exam2-Review-Answers.md

 ---
-interact_link: content/materials/Exam-Prep/Exam2-Review.ipynb
+interact_link: content/materials/Exam-Prep/Exam2-Review-Answers.ipynb
-download_link: assets/downloads/Exam2-Review.ipynb.zip
+download_link: assets/downloads/Exam2-Review-Answers.ipynb.zip
+title: 'Exam2-Review-Answers'
+prev_page:
+  url: /materials/Exam-Prep/Exam2-Review
   title: 'Exam2-Review'
-prev_page:
-  url: /materials/Exam-Prep/COGS18_E1_Su20
-  title: 'E1_Su20_Answers'
 next_page:
-  url: /materials/Exam-Prep/Exam2-Review-Answers
+  url: /materials/Exam-Prep/Exam2-Practice
-  title: 'Exam2-Review-Answers'
+  title: 'Exam2-Practice'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Exam 2 Review

+- **CL4** due tonight
 - **Exam #2 is tomorrow (Thurs)**
     - released at 11AM ; 24h to complete and submit
     - must be submitted on datahub
-    - E1 was a _tad_ too easy; E2 a bit more difficult
+    - E1 was a _tad_ too easy; E2 a *bit* more difficult
 - **A4 is due Mon** (11:59 PM)
     - Have a solid understanding of the assigmnment through Q4 by Exam time
     - Bots (Part 3) beyond what will be tested on Exam #2